-We observed the same EP3-ZNF488 co-expression in multiple cancer cell lines of different origins in response to TTFields and uncovered its correlation with reduced survival in several cancer types.
-This suggests the EP3-ZNF488 cooperation may be a common prognostic marker and a key regulatory axis of CSC.
-Resistance may arise from selecting pre-existing resistant CSC subclones or remodeling the regulatory network in sensitive cells.
-The early upregulation of EP3 shortly after TTFields exposure in GBM cells - well before resistance emerges - supports the network reconstruction model.
+We observed the same EP3-ZNF488 coexpression in multiple cancer cell lines of different origins in response to TTFields and uncovered its correlation with reduced survival in several cancer types.
+This suggests that the EP3-ZNF488 cooperation may be a common prognostic marker and a key regulatory axis of CSC.
+Resistance may arise from selecting preexisting resistant CSC subclones or remodeling the regulatory network in sensitive cells.
+The early upregulation of EP3 shortly after TTFields exposure in GBM cells-well before resistance emergessupports the network reconstruction model.
 Temporal analysis of early regulatory gene expression changes following TTFields treatment is needed to determine how quickly EP3's network importance rises, however.
-Additionally, the upregulation of two immune regulatory hubs with potentially opposing effects - one promoting adaptive anti-tumor immunity and the other fostering inflammation - raises important questions about their interaction and influence on the overall immune response induced by TTFields.
-Understanding these interactions is crucial for enhancing the anti-tumor immune response while mitigating maladaptive inflammation induced by TTFields.
+Additionally, the upregulation of two immune regulatory hubs with potentially opposing effects-one promoting adaptive antitumor immunity and the other fostering inflammation-raises important questions about their interaction and influence on the overall immune response induced by TTFields.
+Understanding these interactions is crucial for enhancing the antitumor immune response while mitigating maladaptive inflammation induced by TTFields.
 In syngeneic GBM models, short TTFields treatment (3 days) induced adaptive immune activation (10).
 For immunotherapeutic purposes, short TTFields pulses may achieve these goals without the resistance risk from prolonged application, but this concept needs testing in animal models and patients.

 Finally, the therapeutic implications of our findings are significant.
 Inhibiting the EP3-ZNF488 axis to prevent TTFields resistance suggests a strategy for combinatory therapies to extend the efficacy of TTFields and other cytotoxic treatments.
-Although EP3i have not been tested in cancer patients, the selective EP3i DG401 has demonstrated safety in mice and healthy humans by reducing platelet aggregation without affecting hemostasis (53, 54), suggesting potential safety for this approach in cancer patients.
-Alternatively, COX1/2 inhibitors like aspirin can partially re-sensitize TTFields-resistant GSC and targeting the EP3-ZNF488 interaction in GSC may be effective.
+Although EP3i have not been tested in patients with cancer, the selective EP3i DG401 has demonstrated safety in mice and healthy humans by reducing platelet aggregation without affecting hemostasis (17, 51), suggesting potential safety for this approach in patients with cancer.
+Alternatively, cyclooxygenase 1/2 inhibitors like aspirin can partially re-sensitize TTFields-resistant GSC, and targeting the EP3-ZNF488 interaction in GSC may be effective.
 This study opens avenues for future research into agents that can efficiently and safely target this new CSC axis in GBM and other cancers.